Monument record 0468500000 - NORTHEND FARMHOUSE

 Description

-Dimensions - Length 0020 m Width 0006
+Dimensions - Length 20m, Width 6m.

-Plan Form - L SHAPED
+Plan Form - L-shaped.

 BUILDING RECORDING CARRIED OUT BY GUY BERESFORD IN ADVANCE OF DEMOLITION IN 1965, SUGGESTS PROBABLE SEQUENCE; ORIGINALLY 3 BAY CRUCK BUILDING, WITH A 2-BAY HALL AND A 2-STOREY SERVICE BAY TO THE NORTH.
 HOUSE PROBABLY BUILT EARLY C15.
 LATE C16 RECONSTRUCTED UNDER ORIGINAL ROOF: HALL DIVIDED & CHAMBERED OVER.
 AT BEGINNING OF C17 PARLOUR WITH CHAMBER ABOVE ADDED TO S. IN EARLY C18 CRUCK BAY TO N REPLACED BY KITCHEN.
 QUALITY OF THE CARPENTRY SUGGESTS A HIGH STATUS BUILDING (B2).

-AT NGR (B3).
+At NGR (B3).

 Perhaps more likely that the building was originally of 4 bays; the 2-storey service bay on the north replacing a parlour-and-solar bay, with the service bay originally at the south end.
 One of cruck blades dated by dendrochronology to 1405.
 Documentary research on history of owners and tennants of North End Farmhouse suggests that the property was probably the manor of Lovedens [See CAS 04052](B4).